renatoathaydes/apps-bouncer/README.md

 # Can be one of 'finer', 'fine', 'info', 'warning', 'error'.
 # The default is 'info'.
 logLevel: warning

+# The names of the processes to exclude (default: []).
+# Some processes are inherently CPU-intensive and may run for a long time.
+# To avoid getting notified about them, add their names to this list.
+excludedProcesses: [idea]
 ```

 ## Building